top of page

 Margaret Haines and Fr.
 Thomas Keating, 2007

 The Contemplative Society traces its origins to the vision of Margaret Haines, a Salt Spring Island resident, Tibetan Buddhist practitioner, and devoted student of Centering Prayer.
 As a member of the local Anglican parish, then in the process of amalgamating into All Saints by the Sea, Margaret longed to root this new community in a living contemplative stream.
 She hoped to invite Fr.
 Thomas Keating to Salt Spring for the opening of the new parish church, but when travel was no longer possible for him, he suggested that a former student and emerging teacher, Cynthia Bourgeault, be invited instead.
-Around 1994 Cynthia came to Salt Spring, where a small Centering Prayer circle was already meeting under Margaret’s care, and the seeds of a deeper relationship were planted.
+In 1994, Cynthia came to Salt Spring, where a small Centering Prayer circle was already meeting under Margaret’s care, and the seeds of a deeper relationship were planted.

 That new society soon took the name The Contemplative Society.
 From the beginning, the arrangement wove together multiple strands: Cynthia living as a hermit, assisting the parish as needed, teaching centering prayer and leading retreats to sustain the work financially.
 Existing contemplative structures (a regular eight‑day retreat at the Society of St. Anne in Sooke and an active Centering Prayer group) gave her an immediate context in which to teach and experiment.
 Supported by the community, she began to articulate what would become the Wisdom School model, and by July 1999, at "Fairacres" (then known as the Contemplative Centre, a parishioner’s unused property on Salt Spring Island), the first-ever Wisdom School was hosted.
 In this convergence of a small island parish, Margaret’s vision, and Cynthia’s emerging Wisdom teaching, The Contemplative Society was truly born.